GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/sandboxingEval/index.md

 </script>
 ```

-Back in the Event Page, we'll receive this message, and do something interesting with the `html`
+Back in the extension page, we'll receive this message, and do something interesting with the `html`
 data we've been passed.
 In this case, we'll just echo it out via a [Desktop Notification][13], but
 it's entirely possible to use this HTML safely as part of the extension's UI.
 Inserting it via
 `innerHTML` doesn't pose a significant security risk, as even a complete compromise of the sandboxed